 Wrongful Death Claims Handled With Respect, Dignity and Aggressive Pursuit of Justice

 No matter the cause of a wrongful death, the impact on surviving loved ones can be devastating.
 When you lose a loved one, it is felt by everyone who knew and loved the deceased person.
 However, life must continue without the companionship, emotional and financial support of their loved one.
 This feeling can be overwhelming.
+Wrongful death attorney Ed Kramer understands this grief.
+As an ordained minister, he understands what you must certainly be feeling at this awful time.
+As a practicing wrongful death lawyer, he knows what you need to do to protect your rights.

 Although a lawsuit may not be the first thing on survivors’ minds after the loss of a loved one, it is important to preserve the evidence, get witness statements, and to make sure that whatever wrong occurred, all evidence can be preserved.
 A Baton Rouge wrongful death lawyer can help ease the financial burden that is often left behind.
 If your loved one’s death was caused by the negligent or intentional acts of another, you deserve justice.